Article

 - Remote device locking and wiping to prevent data breaches from lost devices

-- Detailed audit logs documenting who accessed what and when
+- Detailed audit logs supporting investigations and compliance reviews

-- Automated security policy enforcement proving due diligence for compliance
+- Automated security policy enforcement demonstrating due diligence

 - GDPR compliance tracking across 130+ countries

-Book a demo to see how Deel IT protects critical data for distributed teams.
+Book a demo with an expert to see how Deel IT protects critical data for global enterprises.

 Michał Kowalewski a writer and content manager with 7+ years of experience in digital marketing.
 He spent most of his professional career working in startups and tech industry.
 He's a big proponent of remote work considering it not just a professional preference but a lifestyle that enhances productivity and fosters a flexible work environment.
 He enjoys tackling topics of venture capital, equity, and startup finance.